Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Results

-The followers' tracking performances were evaluated by comparing the position and orientation trajectories of the real transducer to the expert controlled virtual transducer.
-An example of this is illustrated in \cref{fig:posErrSample,fig:quatErrSample} and the root mean squared error (RMSE) values of each scan are presented in \cref{tab:tracking}.
+An example of the tracking data collected to compute alignment error is illustrated in Fig. \ref{fig:posErrSample} and Fig. \ref{fig:quatErrSample} and the RMSE values of each scan are presented in Table~\ref{tab:tracking}.
 Overall, the followers achieved a mean position RMSE of $31.94 \pm 10.17$ mm and mean orientation RMSE of $11.39 \pm 3.55 ^\circ$.
-After subtracting the mean error from each sample, the mean normalized position and orientation RMSE was $10.06 \pm 3.74$ mm and $5.81 \pm 3.33 ^\circ$ respectively.
-No statistically significant correlation was observed between tracking performance (both position and orientation) and image quality.
+The mean centered position and orientation RMSE was $10.06 \pm 3.74$ mm and $5.81 \pm 3.33 ^\circ$ respectively.
+No statistically significant correlation was observed between alignment error (both position and orientation) and image quality.
+The Spearman's rank correlation coefficient was 0.20 ($p=0.55$) and 0.00 ($p=1.00$) for position and orientation respectively.